 The injury is not often seen in kids older than 5 or 6.
 That's because as children grow, their bones harden and the ligaments get tighter and thicker.
 This helps keep the elbow firmly in place.

-Causes of Nursemaid's Elbow
+What Causes Nursemaid's Elbow?

 Nursemaid's elbow can happen if you tug or pull on a child's lower arm or hand, especially if the arm is twisted.
 It doesn't take much force for the injury to happen.
 The most common cause of nursemaid's elbow is a pulling-type injury.